 NSG 455.
 Professional Issues.
-2 hours.
+(W) 2 hours.
 F.

 Current issues in professional nursing will be discussed.
 Issues include legal, ethical, and political issues in nursing, nursing shortage, staffing ratios, violence in nursing, and professionalism.
 This course meets for two hours of lecture each week.
+This course contains a significant writing component.

 NSG 465.
 Introduction to Evidence-Based Practices in Nursing.
-3 hours.
+(W) 3 hours.
 F.

 The student will be introduced to each step of evidence-based practice in nursing on how to read, understand, analyze and evaluate EBP issues for clinical settings.
 Three lecture hours per week.
+This course contains a significant writing component.
 Prerequisite: MAT 235 Introductory Statistics.